CleverCloud/doc.clever-cloud.com/deploy/application/java/java-maven.md

 ## Configure your Java application

 ### About Cargo

-To run your app, you can, for example, use plugins like cargo (<a href="https://codehaus-cargo.GitHub.io/cargo/Maven2+plugin.html">Find it here</a>).
+To run your app, you can, for example, use plugins like cargo ([Find it here](https://codehaus-cargo.github.io/cargo/Maven+3+Plugin.html)).
 Your application must be set to listen on the port 8080.

 {{< readfile "/content/partials/java-versions.md" >}}